jaycordaro/spi_slave_simple/README.md

 Simple SystemVerilog implementation of SPI Slave

 ## Configuration
-  The MSB is the Read/Write bit.
+  The MSB on MOSI is the Read/Write bit (WR).
     Write = 0, Read = 1

-  This is followed by an address field, followed by a data field.
+  This is followed by an address field of parametrized length, followed by a data field of parameterized length which is on MOSI if RW was 0, or returned from the target on MISO if RW bit was 1.
-  MISO is only active during the data field.

   The packetsize, header, and payload size are parameteters which can be changed.
 Defaults:

   	parameter int pktsz = 16,  //  size of SPI packet